mistval/node-fetch-cache/README.md

 ### Node.js v14.14.0 is now the lowest supported Node.js version

 v4 will not work at all on Node.js versions below v14.14.0.
-Automated tests are run on v14.14.0, and the latest releases of v14, v16, v18, v20, and v21.

 ### Specifying a Cache